sarvex/magisk-files/note.md

 **Welcome to Magisk Delta - the unofficial third-party Magisk with extra feature.
 Please uninstall Magisk Delta if you don't trust it**

-## b70ff4fc-delta
+## 32baf962-delta

-- Allow device with disabled selinux to active Zygisk on release build
+- Fix bootloop protection

 ### Diffs to official Magisk